cxengage/cxengage.github.io/cxengage-api-doc/Delete-Template.md

 All known errors will be returned in a JSON map with key "error".

-- **404 Not Found** - The requested list or instance does not exist or has already been deleted.
+- **404 Not Found** - The requested template does not exist or has already been deleted.

 ### Example